POST - BRITISH CASTLES AND COUNTRYSIDE

 By late afternoon, you will arrive in bustling, cosmopolitan Oxford for a panoramic drive through town.
 It's home to the oldest university in the English-speaking world.
-You will spend the night in the center of Oxford at the Macdonald Randolph Hotel.
+You will spend the night in the center of Oxford at Cotswold Lodge Hotel or similar.

 After breakfast, head to Windsor Town and visit Windsor Castle, the official residence of the Queen.
 The world's oldest and largest inhabited castle, it stands on a chalk outcrop, rising majestically above the surrounding countryside.
 Walking along the immense courtyard of Lower ward, you will see St. George's Chapel, where 10 monarchs are buried.
 The castle's State Apartments feature painted ceilings, paneled walls, Adam-style fireplaces, classic furniture and priceless paintings and drawings.
 This magnificent suite of ceremonial rooms is used by the Queen to entertain visiting Heads of State.